-Believe it or not, but our closet is a perfect example of the Pareto Principle.
-Fashion industry experts have said in the pas that we tend to wear 20% of the clothes we own, 80% of the time.
+Believe it or not, our closet is a perfect example of the Pareto Principle.
+Fashion industry experts have said in the past that we tend to wear 20% of the clothes we own, 80% of the time.
 So it begs the question.
 When’s the last time you took an audit of your closet?
-Likely, it’s filled T-shirts from old events, outdated sports jerseys, outfits and shoes you never wear.
+Likely, it’s filled with T-shirts from old events, outdated sports jerseys, outfits, and shoes you never wear.
 You’ve probably got a pile of jeans that are either too big or too small.

 3. Meet the Neighborhood

 Get up and go for a long walk.
 Check out the neighborhood.
 Stop and chat with your neighbors, learn their names.
 It’s important.
 If you know the folks who live up and down your block, it makes for a tighter community and can potentially help solve problems before they start.